Free Learning Services on Campus

 Students can schedule a session that best fits their availability.
 Each session with a writing tutor lasts 30-60 minutes where the tutor will read and discuss the piece of writing you are working on.
 They can help with brainstorming at the start of an assignment, organizing your paper, developing and sustaining an argument, incorporating research and sources effectively, citing sources accurately in MLA, APA, or Chicago style, and editing grammar and punctuation.

-- Student Success Center—The Student Success Center is another place that helps our students be the best versions
+- Student Support Services—The Student Support Services is another place that helps our students be the best

-counselors and advisers available to serve you in a supportive, caring, and confidential
+trained counselors and advisers available to serve you in a supportive, caring, and

-environment.
-The resources they provide go further than just classes and projects.
+confidential environment.
+The resources they provide go further than just classes

+and projects.
 In fact, this center offers six specialized services.
-They include Career Services,
+They include Career

 Career Services—Assist student with choosing a major, career counseling, resumé and cover letter writing, and interview prep